 If you wish to plead guilty to a criminal charge and the case is to be heard in the Magistrates’ Court, you may represent yourself.
 However, you should always try to get legal advice first, and well before your hearing date.
-Advice can be obtained from a community legal centre of from VLA (see Legal services that can help).
+Advice can be obtained from a community legal centre, from VLA, or from a private lawyer (see Legal services that can help).

 Not all Magistrates’ Courts have a duty lawyer present all the time.
 If you are relying on the help of a duty lawyer, ring the court before the hearing date to make sure a duty lawyer will be available.
 For a contested hearing, the duty lawyer service cannot assist you on the day.
 Preparation is essential and it is important to seek legal advice prior to your court date.

 Remember that just because acts were committed, it does not automatically mean that all the elements of a criminal offence can be proven.
 In a criminal case, the prosecution must prove each element of an offence beyond reasonable doubt before you can be found guilty.
 This is one reason why it is important to seek legal advice about criminal charges.

 For example, an intervention order is made against person A. One condition of the order is that person A must not go within five metres of person B. It is a criminal offence to breach this condition, and person A could go to jail for doing this.
 Person A goes to a petrol station to get fuel.
 They look up after getting the fuel and see that person B is at the fuel pump next to them, one metre away.
 Person B calls the police and says that Person A has come within less than five metres of them.
 Person A might think, “I was there, so that means I am guilty”.
 But this is not necessarily true.
 For person A to be found guilty, the prosecution needs to prove a number of elements, some about the physical facts of the case, and some about what the people involved were thinking.
 They would need to prove that not only did person A come within five metres of person B, but that they intended to do this and knew that person B was, or would likely to be, standing there.